grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Fuck me!" said Percy.
 "So much for the theory that they wouldn't fuckin' follow us this far into another Authority's territory.
 Ah fuck.
 It doesn't matter -- what matters is our current situation.
 Next order of business you two: are they following Shakes away from us."

 Hemi took over the sonar directional control wheel from Cassandra and made some slight adjustments to center the signal.
 He flipped some switches to engage filters, and a moment later turned them off again.
-"You see Cassandra," he explained pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_ and with them disengaged it is easier to focus on the pursuing sub."
+"You see Cassandra," he explained pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_, and with them disengaged it is easier to focus on the pursuing sub."

 She nodded.

 After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Sylvia.
-The sub with the ram is definitely following Shakes.
+The _Grackle_ is definitely following Shakes.
 And..."
-He paused for a moment to listen, "Shakes seems to be able to stay well ahead of them."
+He paused for a moment to continue listening, "Shakes seems to be able to stay well ahead of them."
 He pointed to the mic directional indicator.
 "They are already 10 degrees off our course, and moving away quickly."

 "That's fucking excellent Hemi," Percy said.